iterative/dvc.org/content/docs/command-reference/get.md

-If you are familiar with the project in our [Get Started](/doc/start) (used in these examples), you may remember that the chapter where we train a first version of the model corresponds to the the `baseline-experiment` tag in the repo.
+If you are familiar with the project in our [Get Started](/doc/start) (used in these examples), you may remember that the chapter where we train a first version of the model corresponds to the `baseline-experiment` tag in the repo.
 Similarly `bigrams-experiment` points to an improved model (trained using bigrams).
 What if we wanted to have both versions of the model "checked out" at the same time? `dvc get` provides an easy way to do this: